- Account Types

-Guest accounts are available for those people who do not have one of the affiliations listed above (i.e., those eligible for a CS account whose cost is covered by the department) but still have a demonstrated "business need" for an account (that is within University policy).
+Guest accounts are available for those people who do not have one of the affiliations listed above (i.e., those eligible for a CS account whose cost is not covered by the department) but still have a demonstrated "business need" for an account (that is within University policy).

 There are two kinds of guest accounts: a "regular guest account" and a "limited guest account."
 The costs for the accounts is found on the CS Staff Rate Sheet.
 In either case, to request a guest account the account sponsor (a CS account holder who is regular CS faculty or staff) should send an email to CS Staff.
 The message should include:

 - the type of account requested ("regular" or "limited"),